jboss-developer/jboss-eap-quickstarts/cdi-veto/README.md

     Tests run: 4, Failures: 0, Errors: 0, Skipped: 0

-In the server log you'll see a few lines similar to
+In the server log you see a few lines similar to

              INFO  [VetoExtension] (MSC service thread 1-8) Vetoed class class org.jboss.as.quickstart.cdi.veto.model.Car INFO  [CarManager] (http--127.0.0.1-8080-2) Returning new instance of Car

 That will let you know the extension is working.
-To really see what's going on and understand this example, please read the source and the tests.
+To really see what is going on and understand this example, please read the source and the tests.

 Server Log: Expected warnings and errors